A History in Orthodontics: From Early Braces to Invisalign

 Archaeologists have discovered bodies and mummies with metal bands on their teeth and hypothesized that this is the work of an ancient orthodontist.
 Instead of using modern orthodontic wire, this orthodontist used catgut to close the gaps between the teeth.
 Some believe that instead of using these devices for cosmetic purposes, they were used in burial ceremonies to preserve the teeth.

 Malocclusion research also began around this time.
-The Greek physician and the Father of Western medicine, Hippocrates, wrote the first known descriptions of malocclusions in 400 B.C.
+The Greek physician and the Father of Western medicine, Hippocrates, wrote the first known descriptions of malocclusion in 400 B.C.

 Orthodontics in the Middle Ages

 Scholars worked on researching and practicing general dentistry during the 16th century, but orthodontics did not make much progress.
 During the middle ages, dentistry was the main focus.
 Dental students in France could go to a dedicated dental university in 1580.